 - Affordable – We’ve been working out at gyms or studios for years, so we’ve gotten pretty used to having that expensive gym membership fee hit our accounts every month or the $30 that we cough up every time we want to go to Soul Cycle.
 In recent years, the fitness industry has flourished, which is great, but it has also set a precedent of what fitness “should” look like.
 You know what we’re talking about: overpriced green juices, expensive workout classes, etc. While these things are all great, you definitely don’t need them to define yourself as healthy or fit.
 Working out from home is such an affordable and underrated option.
 All you need is a few pieces of equipment to get started.
 Our workout-from-home staples are resistance bands, a yoga mat, and small weights like these that Bala ankle and wrist weights.
 You can totally get a solid, sweaty workout routine going for very little cost.

 - Accessible – As much as we love working out at gyms or studios, they can often be crowded and intimidating.
 When you workout from home, you only have yourself and your workout to focus on!
 Additionally, trying out new workout classes can sometimes be such a process that it is so much easier to just try out a quick, free video workout at home.
 One of my favorite at-home video course is Alo Yoga’s streaming website called Alo Moves, where you can get a 14-day free trial.
+I also take Zoom classes with some of my favorite trainers that I’ve met at the gym and the studios!
+Check them out here!

 - Time-Saver – Until quarantine, we never realized how time consuming a fitness routine can be.
 You drive 15-30 minutes to get to and from your workout, sometimes have to wait around for equipment you want to be available, etc. With working out from home, all you have to do is throw on some workout clothes and roll out your mat.
 A quick home workout makes fitness seem way more accessible and less of a time commitment than a gym or studio can be.